-I am now in a place where I realize that while ideally, students would pay complete attention to teachers and engage fully in the carefully crafted lessons, they don’t.
-That’s a fact.
-Often, it’s cell phones, but many other times it’s bullying, family or personal issues, not getting enough sleep, working the late shift the night before, the burden of having to parent siblings, or not having food at home.
-Sometimes it might be that there hasn’t been enough invested in developing strong, teacher-student relationships.
-The point is, as long as fingers are pointed at what students ‘should’ do, it distracts us from the more important question, “What should WE do?”
+I am now in a place where I realize that while ideally, students would attend to and engage in the learning opportunities designed for them, the fact is they don’t.
+Often, it’s cell b phones, but many other times it’s other issues such as bullying, family or personal issues, a lack of sleep or food, working the late shift the night before, or the burden of having to parent siblings.
+Other times it might be that there hasn’t been enough invested in developing strong, teacher-student relationships.
+The point is, as long as fingers are pointed at what STUDENTS should do, it distracts us from the more important question, “What should WE do?”

 The whole issue of cell phone use is complicated.
 When the decision is made to ban something, we are literally saying, “This is bad and we must stop it.”
-I wouldn’t argue that with some individuals, setting personal boundaries and self-regulating is very difficult.
+I wouldn’t argue that some individuals find it hard to set personal boundaries and self-regulate.
 I would lump some adults in as well.
 I would also add that there are age and screen-time considerations here too.
 But I wonder what happens when the ban takes effect.
 I genuinely wonder…

-- I wonder about that student who struggles with reading and writing and uses their device as a lifeline to their learning experience.
+- I wonder about that student who struggles with reading and writing and uses their device as a lifeline to their learning experience and accessibility tools.

-- I wonder what’s going on in the mind of students who might have been distracted by their device before.
+- I wonder what’s going on in the mind of distracted students once a ban takes effect.
 If nothing else in the school or class changes, are they suddenly engaged?
 Are they no longer distracted?
-I wonder what they are thinking about now?
+What are thinking about now?

 — Antonio Vendramin (@Vendram1n) January 24, 2019